freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 Fiber:0 ZIO Execution trace: <empty trace>

 Fiber:0 was spawned by: <empty trace>
-Offset: 3628ms Fiber: 521, n = 10 (call #3)
+Offset: 3616ms Fiber: 310, n = 10 (call #3)

-Process finished with exit code 0
 {% endhighlight %}

-For brevity, I've snipped some of the traces (the parts from the inside of the ZIO library itself) and replaced them with "at ...".
+For brevity, I've snipped some of the traces (the parts from the inside of the ZIO library itself).

 It's good to see that both the user defect and the timeout are logged as expected.
 We also see that all the messages are processed in the expected order, with parallelism between the different partitions.
 Again, we can see that having an error for the first message